 7. Managers are typically invited to too many meetings.
 Repeat meetings are scheduled to share information.

 At the same time, we were constantly trying new tools to see how the problems we discovered were being solved right now.
 Naturally, there were a lot of tools that focused on better meeting productivity.
 We also found a number of interesting tools that hooked into zoom/meet to better store information you collect during a meeting.

 Brainstorming and Ideation

 We spent weeks ideating on solutions for some of the problems we found.
 Ultimately, we had to find a balance between a market opportunity and some level of validation.

 Our first version was simply a web based video communication tool that allowed you to create an agenda before a meeting.
 We wanted to test out the value add for adding topics before a meeting - directly trying to solve for this learning: "It's difficult to keep meetings focused on the agenda".

 Prototyping and Iteration

 After many, many rounds we decided to start testing out some concepts that solved for more productive meetings.
 One of the bigger interaction challenges was creating a live meeting agenda during the meeting.
-The first version allowed you to create a simple topic checklist and organize it by priority.
+We tried several approaches.

 We learned that meetings notes were incredibly valuable if they drove the meeting without much facilitation.
 We leaned into collaborative editing, unfurling and smart content integrations, and even some AI suggested summaries of the discussion.
 I spent a number of iterations testing out this component to get it right.